Thomas F. Monteleone: Career

-Monteleone's five collections of selected short fiction are Dark Stars and Other Illuminations (1981), Rough Beasts and Other Mutations (2003),The Little Brown Book of Bizarre Stories (2004), Fearful Symmetries (2004), and "Dark Arts" (2014).
+Monteleone's five collections of selected short fiction are Dark Stars and Other Illuminations (1981), Rough Beasts and Other Mutations (2003),The Little Brown Book of Bizarre Stories (2004), Fearful Symmetries (2004), and Dark Arts (2014).
 His novels, The Resurrectionist and Night of Broken Souls, global thrillers from Warner Books, received rave reviews and have been optioned for films.
 The Reckoning (2000), a sequel to The Blood of the Lamb, and The Eyes of the Virgin (2002) have been published by Forge.
-His omnibus volume of essays about the book and film industries entitled The Mothers And Fathers Italian Association was recently published by Borderlands Press (www.borderlandspress.com) and won the Bram Stoker Award for Non-Fiction.
-He is also the author of the bestseller, The Complete Idiot’s Guide to Writing a Novel (2004), and is currently at work on his latest novel, an historical thriller.
+His omnibus volume of essays about the book and film industries entitled The Mothers And Fathers Italian Association was published by Borderlands Press and won the Bram Stoker Award for Non-Fiction.
+He is also the author of the bestseller The Complete Idiot’s Guide to Writing a Novel (2004).
 His books and stories have been translated into fourteen foreign languages.

-Monteleone has also written for the stage and television, having scripts produced for American Playhouse (which won him the Bronze Award at the International TV and Film Festival of New York and the Gabriel Award), George A. Romero’s Tales from the Darkside, and a series on Fox TV entitled Night Visions.
+Monteleone has also written for the stage and television, having scripts produced for American Playhouse (which won him the Bronze Award at the International TV and Film Festival of New York and the Gabriel Award), George A. Romero’s Tales from the Darkside, and the Fox TV series Night Visions.
 He has written many feature-length screenplays, none of which have been produced.

 Awards

-Montelone is a five-time winner of the Bram Stoker Award:
+Among his awards, Monteleone is a five-time winner of the Bram Stoker Award in various categories as well as the Bram Stoker Lifetime Achievement award.